SimonBlanke/Hyperactive/docs/tutorial.md

 ## Create the search-config

-Since v1.0.0 the search space is created by defining:
+Since v1.0.0 the search-config is created by defining:
   - a <b>function</b> for the model
-  - a parameter <b>dictionary</b> for the search space
+  - a <b>dictionary</b> for the search space

 The model function is the objective function for the optimization.
 It returns a score that will be maximized during the optimization run.
 The search space is a dictionary that contains the names of the parameters as dict-keys and the list of values that can be searched during the optimization as dict-values.

 Together the model and the search space create the search_config.
 The search_config contains the model as a key and the search space as a value in the search_config-dictionary.